 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 13 1/4 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.
+The equivalent dose is 4 teaspoons (the gram amount is the same as the gram amount for Balance It Canine Plus is used instead of Balanc

 Please read ALL the important & useful information below.
-If you have any questions, please contact Balance It $^{\circ}$ or your veterinarian or board-certified veterinary nutritionist $^{\circ}$ if the recipe was created by them.
+If you have any questions, please contact Balance It or your veterinarian or board-certified veterinary nutritionist if the recipe was created by them.

-Yield/Servings
+Yield/ Servings

-The average 60.0 lb healthy growing dog requires 2277.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 1251-3303 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 3788905] provides 2285.5 Calories which is enough for a daily meal.
+The average 35.0 lb $\frac{1}{100}$ healthy adult $\frac{1}{100}$ requires 1002.0 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 501-1503 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 6591221] provides 1004.3 Calories which is enough for a daily meal.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
 Changes in sexual status can affect needs/recipes.